mitri24/TalentIncubatorITForYouthGhana/README.md

-# IT Youth Talent Incubator
+# IT Youth Talent Incubator -CURRENTLY IN PROGRESS

 A comprehensive job application platform connecting Ghanaian IT students with career opportunities, built with Vue.js and modern web technologies.